groundlight/python-sdk/docs/blog/2024-05-01-active-learning.md

 Uncertainty sampling works as follows.
 Imagine we have a detector that processes a stream of images arriving one by one.
 The detector's ML model is trained on all previously labeled images from the stream.
 When a new image arrives, the model makes its best guess prediction for the image and also reports its confidence in its prediction.
 The confidence is expressed as a probability (a number between zero and one) that its prediction is correct.
 In uncertainty sampling, we escalate and label those images whose predictions have low confidence, and largely leave images with confident predictions unlabeled.
 In this way, we avoid most of the expense and effort of labeling images whose predictions are likely correct, but still continue to improve the model on images it's unsure of.

-As an example, the images shown below were sent to a detector that identifies the presence of dogs in and around an indoor swimming pool.
+As an example, the images shown below were sent to a detector that identifies the presence of dogs in and around a swimming pool at the [Dogmode Aquatic Center](https://dogmode.com/aquatic-fitness-center-pool-view/).
 The model reports with 95% confidence that there is a dog in the image on the left.
 But it is less confident in its response for the image on the right, saying there is no dog present with only 75% confidence.
-There is in fact a dog in that image, at the back left corner of the swimming pool, but it is difficult to see.
+There is in fact a dog in this image, at the back left corner of the swimming pool, but it is difficult to see.
 <table cellspacing="0" cellpadding="0">
 <center>
 <tr>